samira-ouraga/phase-0-gps-1/README.md

-We cloned the url with git clone we created a file called awesone-page.md with touch Then we pushed the master with git push origin master We checked the statusof our repository with git status we added/staged the awesome_page.md with git add
+We cloned the url with git clone we created a file called awesone-page.md with touch Then we pushed the master with git push origin master We checked the status of our repository with git status we added/staged the awesome_page.md with git add
 We made a commit with git commit -m
 We pushed the master with git push origin master